FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 ### Configuring Service Principal Authentication with a Custom Entra Id Application
 If you want to run the **FabricSolutionDeployment** application as a service principal, you must create an Entra Id application that is configured as a confidential application with a client secret.
 You must also configure the service principal in the Fabric Admin portal with the tenant-level setting **Service principals can use Fabric APIs**.
-If the service principal is not configured properly, all Fabric REST API calls will fail with a ***401 Unauthorized*** error.
+These instructions will cover how to accomplish each of these setup steps.

 When you create a new Entra Id application in the Entra Id portal for a service principal, you should configure the **Redirect URI** as **Web** and leave the URI value blank as shown in the following screenshot.

 <img src="./images/GettingStarted/media/image17B.png" style="width:80%" />